tablelandnetwork/rigs/research/eip-draft_token_reputation.md

 An owner SHALL be able to "soft" stake and unstake their token; staking and unstaking a token SHOULD NOT require a change to the ownership of the token itself but simply emit events that signal the on-chain action taken.
 Staking a token with `function stake(...)` signals that the owner is staking their token to accrue reputation, such as earning block-based rewards, while the token cannot be sold; reputation SHOULD be earned for good behavior during this token state.
 Unstaking a token with `function unstake(...)` signals that the owner no longer wishes to stake the token and is available to be sold; reputation SHOULD NOT be earned while in an unstaked state.

-These functions emit `Staked` and `Unstaked` events, respectively, to signal a change in state of the token.
+These functions emit `Stake` and `Unstake` events, respectively, to signal a change in state of the token.
 This allows for off-chain marketplaces to change listing behavior as well as the token's metadata to be dynamically changed; the metadata SHOULD be changed by the implementer upon event emittance, but is is entirely OPTIONAL.
 Namely, there is no required contract storage for token reputation, so the events and metadata are what actually SHOULD store reputation, as provided by the DA layer.
 The implementor can choose to store reputation in contract storage, if desired.
 It is a key design component as this keeps the interface as lightweight as possible while also ensuring there is not a lossy process for determining a token's reputation fully off-chain.

 **Every contract compliant with this EIP MUST implement the `ERC721` interface.**